-First, the peak current draw at full output power.
-Under this condition the power amplifier will operate for less than 2 minutes before thermally limiting or blowing the mains fuse, and is an unrealistic ënormalí use condition.
-To design a mains distribution system based on the current draw at full power would result in an over specified system.
-No programme material requires the full steady state continuous power of an amplifier.
-This operating condition is only used for amplifier bench testing.
+First, the peak current draw at full power output.
+Under this condition the amplifier will operate for less than 2 minutes before thermally limiting or blowing the mains fuse.

-Second, the maximum expected average current under worst-case program material, which is 1/3 of full power according to the FTC-standard.
-At this level the music will be in a state of constant clip and is therefore the highest power level that can be obtained without completely obliterating the program material.
+Second, the maximum expected average current under worst case program material, which is 1/3 of full power according to the FTC-standard.
+At this level the music will be in the state of constant clip and is therefore the highest power level one can obtain without completely obliterating the program material.

-Last, the "normal operating power", as defined by EN 60065, IEC 65/ANSI/UL 6500 as a measurement level for approval and testing to these standards.
+Lastly, the "normal operating power", as defined by EN 60065 as a measurement level for approval and testing to this standard.
 The normal operating power is measured using pink noise, with an average output power equal to 1/8 of full power.
-The one-eighth power is the maximum level music can be replayed without continuous amplifier clipping; this corresponds to headroom of only 9dBs, which is very low for normal program material.
+The one-eighth power is the maximum volume music can be re-played without continuous amplifier clipping, and corresponds to a headroom of 9dB's, which is very low for normal program material.

+MAX OUTPUT POWER MAINS INPUT POWER

-er 1/3 Power 1/8 Power Idle
+Power 1/3 Power 1/8 Power Idle

-note 1 note 2
+[W] note 1 note 2

-630 400 110

-) 1120 700 110

-0 1975 1185 110

-7]
+MA1400 8 ohms 2x 425 690 430 90

+4 ohms 2x 700 1150 760 90

+2 ohms 2x 1050 1925 1225 90

-note 1 Average power with music as programsource.
-The amplifier driven to clip level. note 2 Normal music power with 9dB headroom, IEC standard power rating.
+note 1 Average power with music as program source.
+The amplifier driven to clip level.

+note 2 Normal music power with 9dB headroom, IEC standard power rating.

-6.7 Calculation
+6.5.1 Calculation